 The British Society for Geomorphology is led by a President, and managed by the Executive Committee that consists of the Chair, Deputy-Chair, Honorary Secretary, Honorary Treasurer, three Vice-Chairs (who chair the three subcommittees for Research, Publications and Outreach), and three Ordinary Secretaries (secretaries for each of the subcommittees).
 The postgraduate members are represented by one or more of the three elected postgraduate representatives at Executive meetings.
 The Executive is responsible for the running of the Society, and if you wish to get involved please get in touch.

 The Executive Committee contains the following roles, as well as the Vice Chairs of the sub-committees outlined below.

 - President: Heather Viles

-- Senior Deputy Chair: Louise Callard
+- Chair: Louise Callard

-- Junior Deputy Chair: Annie Ockelford
+- Senior Deputy Chair: Annie Ockelford

-- Honorary Secretary: Richard Williams
+- Honorary Secretary: Fiona Caithness

 - Honorary Treasurer: Matt Westoby

-- Membership Secretary: Anne Baar
+- Membership Secretary: Joshua Ahmed

 The Research Sub-Committee drives the research missions of the Society.
 It co-ordinates the programme of meetings, conference sponsorship, research grants and awards administered by the Society.
 It makes recommendations on the award of Society grants.
 It also makes recommendations following the nomination of candidates for the Dick Chorley, Linton Award and Gordon Warwick Award.
 It recommends the recipient of the Wiley Award and other awards that the Society might from time to time add to its portfolio.